-We’ve tested the best Z370 motherboards, as well as the top H370 and B360 boards for mainstream rigs, from Gigabyte, MSI, and Asus and if you want nothing but the absolute best gaming performance Coffee Lake is the platform for you.
-AMD may have the best overall gaming processors right now, but there is still the slightest Intel processor advantage for gamers.
-Though the best Intel 8th Generation chips might not necessarily be the processor you expect it to be…
+If you want nothing but the absolute best gaming performance then Coffee Lake is probably the platform for you.
+AMD has arguably the best overall processors right now, but there’s still the slightest Intel processor frame rate advantage for gamers.
+Though, the best of the current Intel 8th Generation chips might not necessarily be the processor you expect it to be…

 Intel Coffee Lake release date

-Intel's latest desktop gaming CPUs launched October 5, 2017, with the mobile gaming chips arriving in April 2018.
-There's also a potential 8-core desktop chip - a Core i9 9900K and a Core i7 9700K – likely to launch around the same time this year.
+Intel’s latest desktop gaming CPUs launched October 5, 2017, with the mobile gaming chips arriving in April 2018.
+There’s also a pair of eight-core desktop chips – a Core i9 9900K and a Core i7 9700K – likely to launch around the same time this year.

 Intel Coffee Lake pricing and availability